 Does the university believe it has the authority to require that all students be vaccinated?

-Our decision is aligned with the Virginia Attorney General’s opinion that was issued last month indicating that universities in Virginia can mandate the vaccine for students as a condition of in-person learning.
-This is essential to protect the health of our community as we return to a full fall semester with in-person classes, student activities, and experiential learning.
+The university's decision is aligned with the Virginia Attorney General’s opinion that was issued in April 2021 indicating that universities in Virginia can mandate the vaccine for students as a condition of in-person learning.
+This is essential to protect the health of the Virginia Tech community as we return to a full fall semester with in-person classes, student activities, and experiential learning.

 I lost my COVID-19 vaccine card.
 What should I do?

-If you were vaccinated in Virginia, you can request a copy of your record from the Virginia Department of Health (VDH) using the Immunization Request Form.
-If you were vaccinated in another state, you can find the contact information for your state’s Immunization Information System here.
+Anyone who was vaccinated in Virginia can request a copy of their record from the Virginia Department of Health (VDH) using the Immunization Request Form.
+If someone was vaccinated in another state, they can find the contact information for their state’s Immunization Information System here.